Mal stared at the invitation while the crew, who had all come knocking on his suite all at once, waited.

 “One dose will last a day.”
 Before they complained, he added quickly, “But they can be safely washed out before that.”

-Simon and Kaylee had just entered the suite.
+Simon and Kaylee came back in.
 Lenore, dressed in a baby blue gown and following close behind, looked like a fairy-tale princess.
 Jayne gawked at her, then went to her, taking her hand and raising it to his lips.
 Inara came in a few moments later, which brought more concerns: Wasn’t Clarissa Ramudy going to spot her in a matter of seconds?

 “She isn’t comin’,” answered Deader.
 “But her husband is going to be there.
 You’ve never met him,” she continued, gazing at Inara, “and he doesn’t know you from Eve.
 He finds his wife’s ‘hobbies’ amusing, and unworthy of too much attention.”